Turning towards Edge Computing for Business Transformation

 4. Improvement in Autonomous Vehicles

 Self-driving cars run on data.
-But, because they are running in real life, it becomes all the more important for them to process all the data, faster.
-They should be efficient enough to learn things without having to reach out to the cloud for data processing.
+But, because they are running in real life, it becomes critical for them to process all the data faster.
+They should be efficient enough to learn things without contacting the cloud for data processing.

-Engines need to run even when there is limited or no connectivity to the cloud.
-Coordinating with other vehicles on the road without having to ask the cloud or a remote server, estimating weather conditions and analyzing jams, everything requires smarter processing with solutions like edge computing.
+Engines must run even when there is limited or no connectivity to the cloud.
+Coordinating with other vehicles on the road without asking the cloud or a remote server, estimating weather conditions and analyzing jams requires more innovative processing with solutions like edge computing.

-Think about what would happen if an autonomous vehicle running on a congested road isn’t able to gauge the nearest approaching vehicle.
+Consider what would happen if an autonomous vehicle on a congested road cannot gauge the nearest approaching vehicle.
 The probability of accidents would increase due to the lack of efficient data processing.

-Other than the above-mentioned areas, edge computing is also being tremendously leveraged in industrial IoT.
-This is one aspect of edge computing that we’ll be delving into in detail.
+Besides the above mentioned areas, edge computing is also tremendously leveraged in industrial IoT.
+We’ll be delving into This aspect of edge computing in detail.

-Let’s go back to the point in this post where we talked about edge computing ‘decentralizing’ cloud networks.
-Now, where most people think that cloud computing and industrial edge computing are two very distinct approaches, we say they are not.
+Let’s return to the point in this post where we discussed edge computing ‘decentralizing’ cloud networks.
+Now, where most people think that cloud and industrial edge computing are two distinct approaches, we say they are not.
 Edge computing rather enhances cloud computing.
-But what’s wrong with cloud computing as a stand-alone approach?
+But what’s wrong with cloud computing as a standalone approach?

 2. There are performance issues related to augmented technologies, such as in the case of cloud-based lighting that we mentioned in the smart buildings use case.

-3. As the amount of data that you use, process, and share increases the cost related to the cloud also grows leaps and bounds.
+3. As the amount of data you use, process, and share increases, the cost of the cloud also grows by leaps and bounds.

-All these challenges can be met when you bring in the best of cloud and edge computing to use them together.
-In cloud computing, data can be generated and stored in the cloud—for instance, your favourite Netflix series!
-With industrial edge computing, this data can be generated and processed closest to the source, using machines or robots, all across the globe over the world!
+All these challenges can be met when you bring the best cloud and edge computing to use them together.
+In cloud computing, data can be generated and stored—for instance, your favourite Netflix series!
+With industrial edge computing, this data can be developed and processed closest to the source, using machines or robots all across the globe over the world!

-While the benefits of edge computing enhanced cloud computing are clear, businesses are still using them in isolation.
-As per the Automation World survey, more than 50% of the respondents have deployed cloud computing, and nearly 45% are using IoT edge computing for IoT implementations.
+While the benefits of edge computing enhanced cloud computing are transparent, businesses still use them in isolation.
+As per the Automation World survey, more than 50% of the respondents have deployed cloud computing and nearly 45% use IoT edge computing for IoT implementations.

-‘Manufacturers’ in the survey respondents report that utilizing these technologies they have reaped tremendous benefits in their initial IoT deployments.
+‘Manufacturers’ in the survey respondents report that utilizing these technologies has reaped tremendous benefits in their initial IoT deployments.
 As per the survey:

 • 50% of the companies launching edge/fog or cloud computing IoT initiatives report significant reductions in downtime.